alanepaull/xapi/recipes/vle/forum-contribution.md

 Revision: 0.1

 ##Purpose
-This template defines the structure and terms to record the experience of viewing a vle resource such as a Moodle Module or Blackboard building block (eg a page as identified by its url)
+This template defines the structure and terms to record the experience of contributing to a forum.

 ### Actor
 Common entity identifier:  ActorA, as defined on the [common structures](/common_structures.md#actora) page.